In this explainer, we will learn how to outline the roles of different plant hormones and describe simple experiments to investigate them.

 Many experiments have been carried out to investigate the effects of hormones on plant responses.
 Practical investigations carried out by Charles Darwin and his son Francis Darwin and built on by Boysen-Jensen and Went are some that still inform our understanding of plant hormones today.
 They are even simple enough to carry out yourself!

 The Darwins’ experiments on phototropism in coleoptiles, a sheath protecting a young shoot tip in a grass plant, can be seen in Figure 6.
 They found that when exposed to light from one direction, the stem bent toward the light.
+When they cut the tip, the stem did not show directional growth.
 When they covered the tip in foil, the shoots did not respond to the light.
 When the rest of the plant was covered in foil but the tip was exposed, the plant still grew toward the light.
 This showed that the tip of the coleoptile was controlling this directional movement in response to a stimulus, which in this case is light.

 Boysen-Jensen used the Darwins’ conclusions to conduct further research into plant responses, shown in Figure 7.
 When he cut the tip off a coleoptile, no growth was observed.
 This showed him that the tip was controlling growth.

-He then took the tip off and replaced it with a thin block of agar or gelatin, between the tip and the rest of the shoot and did the same thing on a different shoot with cocoa butter.
-Agar and gelatin are substances through which water-soluble chemicals can move, while only lipid-soluble chemicals can move through cocoa butter.
-Boysen-Jensen noticed that with the agar or gelatin block, the plant still grew toward the light source, but it did not respond with cocoa butter.
+He then took the tip off to put a thin block of agar or gelatin between the tip and the rest of the shoot and did the same thing on a different shoot with mica sheet.
+Agar and gelatin are substances through which chemicals can move.
+Boysen-Jensen noticed that with the agar or gelatin block, the plant still grew toward the light source, but it did not respond with the mica sheet.

-He concluded that something was produced in the tip that was water soluble and therefore was able to dissolve in and diffuse through the agar, but not through the butter.
-A sheet of impervious mica or even a sheet of platinum placed between the tip and the rest of the plant also prevented phototropism.
+He concluded that something was produced in the tip and diffused through the agar but not through the sheet of impervious mica; a sheet of impervious mica or even a sheet of platinum when placed between the tip and the rest of the plant would prevent phototropism.

 Went took these experiments a step further, and his first investigation is shown in Figure 8.
 He placed the tip of a cut coleoptile into agar or gelatin and left it for an hour.
 He then placed the agar/gelatin onto the top of the cut shoot in the place of the tip in a dark room.
 This shoot was observed to grow directly upward, showing that something from the agar/gelatin was now moving into the plant shoot and causing it to grow.